ws-garcia/VBA-CSV-interface/docs/api/methods/dumptojaggedarray.md

 The `DumpToJaggedArray` method make a copy of all the data stored in the current instance.
 The data is returned in the *OutPutArray* parameter for avoid additional data copies in the internals.

 The dumped data will be successively erased from memory, in other words, the current instance will doesn't hold the read CSV data any more.
-In the same way, the `DumpToJaggedArray` method doesn’t perform any modifications to the `String` type array for subsequent calls not preceded by one `ImportFromCSV` or `ImportFromCSVstring` method call.
+In the same way, the `DumpToJaggedArray` method doesn’t perform any modifications to the *OutPutArray* array for subsequent calls not preceded by one `ImportFromCSV` or `ImportFromCSVstring` method call.

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->The *OutPutArray* argument will holds a set of `String` type arrays.
+>The *OutPutArray* argument will contain a set of `String` type arrays.
 To access to an individual element user must use something like **_expression(i)(j)_**, where **_i_** denotes an index in the main array and **_j_** denotes an index in the child array.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)